Portland driver, 82, charged after hitting pedestrian at Pratt Abbott

 Anthoine was taken to a local hospital with serious injuries.
 Police said she was still being treated Thursday afternoon.

-A Toyota Camry parked in the lot also was damaged.
+A Toyota Camry parked in the lot also was damaged in the incident.